SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Related Work

-Finally, differentiable rendering has also been applied to perform Monte Carlo ray tracing \cite{Li2018} and point cloud rendering \cite{InsafutdinovD18, Jiang2018gal, navaneet2019capnet}.
-Insafutdinov et al.~\cite{InsafutdinovD18} proposed a differentiable renderer for point clouds with visibility modeling by conducting orthogonal projection on voxelized 3D space holding the point cloud.
-Similarly, surface splatting~\cite{Yifan:DSS:2019} was employed to model the visibility in point cloud rendering.
-Although point clouds can be easily acquired using range sensing technology, such as the Microsoft Kinect and LIDAR systems, they do not explicitly represent topology and require post-processing to produce watertight surfaces.
+Differentiable rendering has also been applied to Monte Carlo ray tracing \cite{Li2018} and point cloud rendering \cite{Jiang2018gal, navaneet2019capnet}.
+Insafutdinov et al.~\cite{InsafutdinovD18} proposed a point cloud-based differentiable renderer with visibility modeling by conducting orthogonal projection on voxelized 3D space holding the point cloud.
+Surface splatting~\cite{Yifan:DSS:2019} was employed to model the visibility in point cloud rendering.
+Although point clouds can be easily acquired using range sensing technology, such as Microsoft Kinect and LIDAR, they do not explicitly represent topology and require post-processing to produce watertight surfaces.
 Concurrent works \cite{liu2019dist, Niemeyer2020CVPR} proposed differentiable rendering based on SDFs and on occupancy networks, further improving the quality of 3D reconstruction.